List of Gluten-Free Cereals (Kellogg's, General Mills, Post)

 Update: On March 28, 2015, Kellogg's announced that they had discontinued Gluten-Free Rice Krispies.
-There are left on Amazon today.
+There may be left on Amazon.
 Their a few boxeslist of gluten-free products now include Special K Touch of Brown Sugar Gluten-Free cereal, other Special K products, Eggo Waffles, Fruit Flavored Snacks, and To Go Breakfast Shakes.

 General Mills Gluten-Free Cereal

 My next call was to General Mills.
 I have tried their Gluten-Free Bisquik and found the flavor and texture to be wonderful.

 General Mills has a series of products that are specifically made to be gluten-free, all of which are listed on their website called Gluten Freely.
 They offer Chex in a variety of gluten-free flavors, including cinnamon, chocolate, honey nut, corn, and rice.